bediger4000/array-rotation-algorithms/README.md

 for all the array rotating algorithms.
 * `rev.go` - program to exercize one method of array rotation more or less interactively.
 To see an array of length 5 rotated 3, run: `./rev 3 a b c d e`

+## Other Problem Statements

+### Daily Coding Problem: Problem #758 [Medium]

+This problem was asked by Facebook.

+Write a function that rotates a list by k elements.
+For example,
+`[1, 2, 3, 4, 5, 6]`
+rotated by two becomes
+`[3, 4, 5, 6, 1, 2]`.
+Try solving this without creating a copy of the list.
+How many swap or move operations do you need?

+#### Analysis

+Is this an "easy" problem, or a "medium" problem?
+Or does the question of how many swap or moves make it into a "medium"?
+Again, we see the irrationality of the ratings given to these problems.

+---